streampush/streampush/README.md

 **Don't use `start.sh` for a production environment.** It doesn't properly set the `SECRET_KEY` for Django.

 Some IDE recommendations if you don't already have one: VS Code and/or PyCharm.
-PyCharm supports Typescript so it works pretty well for the front-end stuff, too.
+PyCharm is great for Django development and supports Typescript so it works pretty well for the front-end stuff, too.

 ### List of things that would be greatly appreciated
 * Overall code-review from someone with more experience than myself (esp. w.r.t.
 RTMP & Docker).